Autodesk-Forge/forge-rcw.file.migration-revit.addon/README.md

 - Revit API knowledge.

-# Security considerations
+# Disclaimer: Security considerations
-This version does not implement any security measures to protect your Forge keys, it uses the user environment variables to save your Forge keys, this may not be safe enough when delivering the application to your customer(s).
+    To focus on demonstrating the new Revit API feature, this sample uses the user environment variables to save your Forge keys to simplify the authentication process.
+This is enough to understand the sample and use for your own.

-If you are interrested to learn few technics to help on protecting your application and your Forge keys, please refer to the 'secure-dev' branch at https://github.com/Autodesk-Forge/forge.wpf.csharp when you consider to deliver your application to a customer.
-The sample here is present and 'unsecure' to keep the code simple and ease of read to learn the Revit and Forge API.
+    However, the developer should be aware that this approach does not show the best practice when delivering the application to your customers.
+Please refer to the 'secure-dev' branch of  https://github.com/Autodesk-Forge/forge.wpf.csharp as an example of more secure version of authentication implementation when delivering your application to a customer.

 # Running locally
-- For using this sample, you need an Autodesk developer credentials.
+- For using this sample, you need an Autodesk Forge developer credentials.
 Visit the [Forge Developer Portal](https://developer.autodesk.com), sign up for an account, then [create an app](https://developer.autodesk.com/myapps/create).
 For this new app, use http://localhost:3000/api/forge/callback/oauth as Callback URL.
 Finally take note of the Client ID and Client Secret.

 - Connect your Forge App to a Specific BIM 360 Account, follow the [tutorial](https://forge.autodesk.com/en/docs/bim360/v1/tutorials/getting-started/get-access-to-account/)

 - Download the repository, open `RevitCloudSample.sln` Solution on Visual Studio.
 The build process should download the required packages (**Autodesk.Forge** and dependencies).
 Compile and build the project.

-- Setup the environment variables of your Forge App key following the steps, please DO keep the key under your user environment, not expose to others, we are still evaluating the best practice to keep the Forge App Keys.
+- Setup the environment variables of your Forge App key following the steps.
+(Please make sure you keep the keys secure.
+Do not share with others, nor expose publicly.)
     1. From the desktop, right-click the very bottom-left corner of the screen to get the Power User Task Menu.
     2. Click System from the Power User Task Menu that’s displayed on the screen.
     3. Under the System menu, you need to click the Advanced System Settings.